-Cloud, the pillar of, was the glory-cloud which indicated God's presence leading the ransomed people through the wilderness (Ex.
-13:22; 33:9, 10).
-This pillar preceded the people as they marched, resting on the ark (Ex.
-13:21; 40:36).
+The pillar of cloud was the glory-cloud which indicated God's presence leading the ransomed people through the wilderness (Exodus 13:22; 33:9-10).
+This pillar preceded the people as they marched, resting on the ark (Exodus 13:21; 40:36).
 By night it became a pillar of fire (Num.
 9:17-23).